PREMIERSHIP & CHAMPIONSHIP COMPETITION RULES 2016-2017 SEASON – Updated March 17

-14. In some Army 2020 establishments units share a common G4 spine.
+13. In some Army 2020 establishments units share a common G4 spine.
 In such circumstances these support sub units will be affiliated to a single unit for rugby union, details of which will be held by the Chairman ARU Comps.

-16. Any player that has been suspended from playing civilian rugby; and is currently banned or not allowed to play civilian rugby must not participate in the competition; failure to comply with this regulation will result in disqualification from the competition.
+14. Any player that has been suspended from playing civilian rugby; and is currently banned or not allowed to play civilian rugby must not participate in the competition; failure to comply with this regulation will result in disqualification from the competition.

-17. Each team playing in the Prem competition must have sufficient front row players, aged at least eighteen years, to play at hooker, tight head prop and loose head prop.
+16. Each team playing in the Premiership must have front row players, aged at least eighteen years, to play at hooker, tight head prop and loose head prop.
 They must be suitably trained and experienced to ensure that on the first and second occasions (whether due to injury or consequent to a player(s) being temporarily suspended or ordered off) that a replacement in any front row position is required the team can continue to play safely with contested scrums. (i.e. they must start the match with two front row replacements).

-21. If a reserve unit enters the competition then there is no limit on regular or reserve players on the pitch at any one time.
+23. If a reserve unit enters the competition then there is no limit on regular or reserve players on the pitch at any one time.

-23. If a player is posted from one team to another during the season they will be eligible to play for the new team as soon as their posting order date is reached.
-If the new unit isn’t in the ARU community leagues, then the individual can apply to continue playing for his previous unit.
+27. If a player is posted from one team to another during the season they will be eligible to play for the new team as soon as their posting order date is reached.
+If the new unit isn’t in the ARU community leagues, then the individual can request to continue playing for his previous unit.
 Any queries should be addressed to the Chairman as soon as possible.

 Promotion / Relegation

-27. Teams will promote and relegate depending upon their final league position.
+31. Teams will promote and relegate depending upon their final league position.
 The top team in each league will automatically promote.
 The bottom team will automatically relegate.
 In order to balance the leagues, sometimes more than one team will promote or relegate as decided by the Chairman ARU Community leagues and endorsed by the Director Community rugby.

 The Structured Season

-28. The secretariat of the ARU will staff the SS in June each year.
+32. The secretariat of the ARU will staff the SS in June each year.
 The SS will be annotated for CS, Army, Army A, Army U23, Corps, Community and Women’s fixtures.
 The level of play nominated for each week has priority over other levels for all players.
 Teams may play on any given Wednesday but must understand that players selected for a higher level of play must be released to play for the representative teams on all occasions.
 Failure to do so will result in a point’s deduction after review by the Director Community rugby.
 If units arrange a fixture on a day that clashes with an Army or Corps matches, they are required to inform the Chairman.

-32. Matches are to be played on the prescribed Wednesday with a KO of 1400 hrs.
+37. Matches are to be played on the prescribed Wednesday with a KO of 1400 hrs.
 Matches may be played under floodlights at 1900 hrs but these arrangements must obey the same conditions as arranging the fixture, i.e. must be made in advance.

 Un-played, Postponed, and Abandoned Matches

-33. If a match is abandoned within 60 minutes of playing time due to adverse weather conditions or due to injury that prevents the match continuing, the match shall be rescheduled under the same arrangements on a date agreed by the relevant teams.
+39. If a match is abandoned within 60 minutes of playing time due to adverse weather conditions or due to injury that prevents the match continuing, the match shall be rescheduled under the same arrangements on a date agreed by the relevant teams.
 If the match is abandoned after 60 minutes play then the score at the time of abandonment shall be deemed the final score.
 The decision as to the time elapsed and the necessity to abandon shall be that of the referee alone.

-34. In the event of an abandoned match, the rugby officer of the home team shall provide to the chairman ARU Prem an e-mail containing, the time of abandonment, the existing score, and the reason for abandonment.
+40. In the event of an abandoned match, the rugby officer of the home team shall provide to the chairman ARU Prem an e-mail containing, the time of abandonment, the existing score, and the reason for abandonment.

 42. If a team arrives late for a match, for any reason, they can demand a delay to KO by 30 mins without negotiation, as long as they inform the referee immediately upon arrival.
 If this is still not enough time to prepare, then any further extension is to be negotiated between both captains and the referee.
 A team that arrives after 90 mins from KO will forfeit the fixture 10-0 if the home team deem that there is insufficient playing time remaining.
 The home team and referee also have the option of playing a match of only 60 mins duration, i.e. 30 mins each way, after which the result will stand.